-For those of us who’ve been wondering what info-design wiz Nicholas Felton has been up to since he lit out for Facebook in April, we finally have an answer: turning the way we consume social media completely upside down.
+For those of us who’ve been wondering what info-design wiz Nicholas Felton has been up to since he joined Facebook in April, we finally have an answer: turning the way we consume social media completely upside down.
 Or, more precisely, on its side.

 Felton rose to design-geek fame in 2005 by charting a year of his life in annual-report format, and with its unique mix of solipsism and design savvy, it was, perhaps, only a matter of time before Facebook started to incorporate his ideas.

 “His work was a huge inspiration on a lot of the big ideas that we presented today,” Facebook VP of product Christopher Cox said yesterday.
 It was the f8 developers’ conference, and Cox was talking about Timeline, the hotly anticipated third-generation redesign of Facebook’s profile page.
 Timeline exchanges Facebook’s standard single-column, scroll-down format for a more horizontally oriented tile-based interface that’s designed like a “scrapbook-on-steroids,” as my colleague E.B.
 Boyd put it.

 If Timeline is successful, it could alter how people absorb data not just on Facebook, but also on the rest of the Internet (making a lot of money in the process).
 How?
 Simply by turning everyone into Nicholas Felton.

 Timeline aims to turn Facebook into even more of a central hub for your life, filled with past and present.